 Doula Services for pre-birth, during and after

-Prental support
+PrenAtal support

 ASSISTANCE THROUGH PREGNANCY AND PREPARING FOR BIRTh and postpartum

-Labor and birth support includes on call coverage from 38-41 weeks with twenty-four hour availability to text or call.
-Once your labor begins or you start to notice signs that things are changing within your body, reach out to me for guidance and encouragement.
-If your providers are speaking to you about induction and cesarean birth options, we can gather to talk about the options and risk as. you choose what is the best option for you and your family.
+Labor and birth support includes on-call coverage from 38–41 weeks, with around-the-clock availability to text or call.
+Once labor begins — or you start noticing signs that things are shifting — reach out for guidance and encouragement.

-During active labor, I provide assistance with comfort measures through massage, comforting touch, warm and cold compresses, breathing exercises, movement and holding space for the birthing family.
-As you approach the pushing stage of birth, I will be there to guide you and encourage you and your partner.
-Once baby is born, I will stay with you for up to two hours after birth to assist as you get cleaned up, process emotions, provide you with nourishment and hydration, and help you transition to the postpartum floor.
+During active labor, I provide hands-on support through massage, comforting touch, warm and cold compresses, breathing exercises, and movement — while holding space for your entire birthing family.
+As you approach the pushing stage, I will be right there to guide and encourage both you and your partner.

 Labor & Birth Support